danielabar/meblog/src/markdown/active_storage_form_errors.md

 </form>
 ```

-`<input type="file"...>` is the browser native file picker.
-The MDN docs have [details on how it works](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file).
-For our purposes, the important points to understand are:
+`<input type="file" ...>` is the browser's native file picker.
+The [Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) has a reference on how file inputs behave.
+With regards to populating the selected file name, here are the key things to understand:

-* The file input type has a `value` attribute which defaults to an empty string.
+* The file input’s `value` attribute defaults to an empty string.
-* When `value` is empty, then "No file chosen" is displayed in the browser.
+* When `value` is empty, the browser displays “No file chosen.”
-* After user has selected a file, the `value` attribute of the input is populated with the file name, and then the input updates to display the file name in the browser.
+* After a user selects a file, the browser updates the file input to display the file name.
-* The file information is also available in a `files` attribute which is a `FileList`.
+* The actual file data is stored in the `files` attribute, which is a `FileList` object.
 * The `value` cannot be set programmatically to anything other than an empty string.
-It also has no effect when populated in the markup.
+Setting it in HTML or JavaScript has no effect and can throw an error.

-For example, trying to do something like this in JavaScript throws an exception:
+For example, trying to programmatically populate the file input's value won't work:

 ```javascript
 const input = document.querySelector("input[type=file]");